guide is not, and cannot be, a complete guide to the game of bowls.

 the first minor mishap.

-will find that the officers of the Club give their time and energy so that
+find that the officers of the Club give their time and energy so that you can

-you can enjoy and play your game.
-Do everything you can to make their work as
+enjoy and play your game.
+Do everything you can to make their work as easy as

-easy as possible; be punctual and willing to abide by their decisions,
+possible; be punctual and willing to abide by their decisions, realising that

-realising that they are made not just for you, but for the betterment of all.
+they are made not just for you, but for the betterment of all.
+Support the

-Support the social functions, as they are organised for the good of the Club
+social functions, as they are organised for the good of the Club and your

 let your Club down and be proud of it.
 Do nothing in your actions, words or